routegy/routegy-docs/app/docs/reference/patterns.md

 ### Example

-Here is an example pattern that demonstrates some of these customizations including a custom app logo, Submit button caption, and selected colors.
+Here is an example pattern that demonstrates some of these customizations including a custom app logo, submit button caption, and selected colors.

 ```yaml
 appSettings: